I recently had each of those moments.

 P.S. this same Levi is guest posting today at Fingers In The Dirt.

-do this mom a favor and go read!
+Yes, guest posting.
+And it’s adorable.
+Do this mom a favor and go read!